joeletho/Georip/README.md

-# FTCNN - Forest Treatment Convolutional Neural Network Tools for Geospatial Data
+# GDIPT: Geospacial Dataset & Image Processing Tools

-FTCNN is a repository designed for processing geospatial and raster data, specifically for forest treatment (FT) purposes, to be used in convolutional neural networks (CNNs).
-This project focuses on raster manipulation, allowing users to create datasets from geospatial data (such as satellite images or aerial imagery) that can be used for CNN-based image classification.
+GDIPT is a repository designed for processing geospatial and raster data, specifically for forest treatment (FT) purposes, to be used in convolutional neural networks (CNNs).
+This project focuses on raster manipulation, allowing users to create datasets from geospatial data (such as satellite images or aerial imagery) that can be used for CNN-based image classification and segmentation.
 The repository provides Jupyter notebooks for dataset creation, model prediction, and visualization of results, with an emphasis on forest management and environmental monitoring applications.

 ## Table of Contents